GoodMoodMan/space_invaders/README.md

 # space_invaders
-A minimalistic implementation of Space Invaders in DOS using registers, PIT Control and interrupt handling
+A minimalistic implementation of Space Invaders in DOS using registers, PIT Control, interrupt handling and CGA mode.
+No

 Compiled using Turbo-C